 This where meditation comes in.
 Meditation is not a team sport.
 Mediation is an inward journey that connects you with your higher self, Spirit.
-It has been shown in countless studies that entering a meditative state uses your brain in a unique manner, unlike other thought processes.
+It has been shown in countless studies that entering a meditative state uniquely uses your brain, unlike other thought processes.
 It uses alternate networks.
 This inward reflection stimulates the creation because it is not involved with the external world but with Spirit and Spirit is not limited by time or space or any other earthly tether.

 This is where access to your intuitive abilities lay.
 Intuition is a very important aspect of your internal makeup.
 It is the source for spontaneity and out of box creative processing.
 Meditation opens your intuition.
 When you practice this you learn to trust your intuitive senses.
 This helps with creating trust in yourself to be making the right choices without using a logical thought process.